Safecleaner/content-ops-starter/content/pages/index.md

         self:
           textAlign: left
           fontWeight: 700
-    subtitle: Cleaning & Safety You Can Trust
+    subtitle: Cleaning & Safety are Our Priority
     text: >
       At The Safe Cleaners, we prioritize home safety while providing a range of exceptional cleaning services tailored to meet diverse needs.
 We offer